SSWConsulting/SSW.Rules.Content/rules/do-you-use-strongly-typed-ids/rule.md

 However, `class` and `struct` are more verbose and require that we implement the `Equals` and `GetHashCode` overrides manually!

-Dan unfortunately missed out a benchmark for `record struct` which turns out to give us the best of both worlds - performance and succinct one liner declarations without manually implementing equality checks.
+Dan unfortunately missed out a benchmark for `record struct`.
+We wrote our own benchmark's similar to Dan's and as it turns out `record struct` gives us the best of both worlds!
+We get the performance of `struct` and the succinct one liner declarations of `record` without needing to manually implement the equality checks.

+We can also add the `readonly` modifier to indicate that instances our strongly typed IDs are immutable - the compiler will warn us at build time when any unwanted mutation to the ID is made.

 So the ultimate programming construct for Strongly Typed IDs is `readonly record struct`.